Blake Gideon: Coaching career

 On August 24, 2014, Gideon joined the Florida Gators as a defensive quality control coach.
 Gideon had played the first three seasons of his college career for the Longhorns under Gators head coach Will Muschamp, who was the defensive coordinator at UT at the time.
 In 2015, Gideon joined the Auburn Tigers as a graduate assistant.
 He was given the defensive backs coach duties at Auburn during preparation for the 2015 Birmingham Bowl vs. Memphis after Travaris Robinson joined Muschamp’s staff at South Carolina.
 Gideon would follow Robinson and Muschamp to South Carolina in January 2016 as a linebackers and special teams graduate assistant coach before accepting a full-time position at Western Carolina, where he was the defensive backs coach for 2 seasons.

-In Spring 2018 he joined the Georgia State Staff as Corners Coach.
+In Spring 2018, he joined the Georgia State Staff as the cornerbacks coach.
 In January 2019, Gideon was hired by newly named head coach Dana Holgorsen to coach safeties and be special teams coordinator at the University of Houston.
 Gideon was hired by Lane Kiffin to join him at Ole Miss starting with the 2020 season.

-After one season in Oxford, Gideon returned to his alma mater to be the safeties coach on Steve Sarkisian’s inaugural Texas Longhorns football staff.
+After one season in Oxford, Gideon returned to his alma mater to be the safeties coach on Steve Sarkisian's inaugural Texas Longhorns football staff in 2021.
+The Longhorns won a Big 12 Championship in 2023 and earned back-to-back College Football Playoff appearances.

+On February 7, 2025, Gideon was hired as the defensive coordinator for the Georgia Tech Yellow Jackets.